 Lastly, here’s what happens on the next day.
 There’s only a 40% chance that we’ll get another range day tomorrow.
 Now I should have split this data into up days and down days – I’m sure down range days are more likely to be followed by another down range day.
 But you get the picture.

 So where does Tom Cruise come into it?

 So those are the stats.
 Now this might sound a little peculiar – when I’m in the middle of a runaway “range” day I visualize Tom Cruise and Robert Duvall in the movie “Days of Thunder”.
 I hope you’ve all seen it – after all it did have Nicole Kidman in it.

 Anyway, it’s about stock car racing and early in the movie Tom Cruise gets into a big crash and his confidence is shaken.
 Duvall takes him aside and tells him that when he sees an accident happening ahead of him, the cars will mostly likely slide down from the TOP of the banked track to the BOTTOM – and leave a clear path through the wrecks on the high side of the track.

 The big race day comes, Cruise is losing to his arch enemy and in the middle of the race there’s a big crash ahead of him.
 There’s smoke all around and he can’t see what’s in front – but he remembers what Duvall said.
 “Go high.
 Pick a line that avoids the wrecks and you’ll get through”.

 So even though there’s smoke all around and he can’t see where’s he’s going, he knows that there is a high probability that the wrecked cars have slid down from the top of the track and the safest route through is to “go high”.

-That’s what I’m thinking as a range day develops – get long and hold on, because the highest probability outcome is that we’ll close at the highs.
-I’m blinded by the smoke but I know that if I "go high" I’ll be safe.
+That’s what I’m thinking as a range day develops – in an uptrend, get long and hold on, because the highest probability outcome is that we’ll close at the highs.
+And vice versa for downtrends.
+I’m blinded by the smoke but I know that if I “go high” I’ll be safe.